rputman0/rputman0.github.io/index.md

 in every film I had access to, and I realized that each movie was created from almost nothing.
 I especially love animated movies from Walt Disney, John Lasseter, Brad Bird, Henry Selick, Yoh Yoshinari, Hayao Miyazaki, and Makoto Shinkai.
 Why?
 Unlike a real life medium, where you can use already existing settings (city,mountains, rooms,ambient sounds), you have to fabricate every detail in an animated film.
-When I watched *lady and the Tramp* and *How To Train Your Dragon* I knew I wanted to work in the movie industry.
+When I watched *Lady and the Tramp* and *How To Train Your Dragon* I knew I wanted to work in the movie industry.
 There was no way for me to accomplish this, until I learned about the possibilities in Computer Science.
 Which allowed me to do to just that.